Disclaimer: The below information contains many generalisations

 any material not published by the cult.
 This includes newspapers, TV,

-radio, and even the Bible outside of the cult's own Bible studies.
+radio, and even the Bible (or other authoritative writings) outside of the cult's own Bible studies.

 - Loaded Language.
 The cult uses